pravj/blog-repo/content/blog/how-will-a-drone-deliver-your-food.md

 Overall, it seems an interesting and challenging problem to solve.
 And as the saying goes, _if you can solve it in India, you can solve it anywhere._

-Looking forward to the day where there is an option available if the normal delivery would take 40 minutes, even if it's Neeraj Chopra throwing my food.
+Looking forward to the day where the normal order would take 40 minutes but there is a faster option available, even if it's Neeraj Chopra throwing my food.